If you want to raise children who have a positive relationship with food and body, creating food neutrality at home is important. Here’s how to do it.

 The issue is “diet culture”

-As a generation who grew up with a mentality about health that was deeply rooted in diet culture–one that suggested or taught us that our weight and size determined our health status– it’s important to be mindful of how we’re unintentionally passing this along to our little ones.
+As a generation who grew up with a mentality about health that was deeply rooted in diet culture–one that suggested or taught us that our weight and size determined our health status– it’s important to be mindful of how we may be unintentionally passing this along to our little ones.

 Ultimately, we want our kids to: